slingelt/releases/README.md

-# sling
-ELT made simple.

-This repo is used host realeases and to track issues encoutered using `sling`.
+This repo is used host realeases and to track issues.